”The world we have created is a product of our thinking; it cannot be changed without changing our thinking.”

-But on the other hand, getting stuck in the same old thought habit can be that one thing that cripples you, paralyses you, causes much suffering and gets you stuck instead of getting you to move forward towards a happier and more positive life.
+It can also be a thing that cripples you, paralyses you, causes much suffering and gets you stuck instead of getting you to move forward towards a better and more positive life.

-Instead of seeing life as it is, somewhat messy with a lot of exceptions to different rules, you see things in black and white.
+Instead of seeing life as it is, somewhat messy, you see things in black and white.
 You are right and someone else is wrong.
 This way is good and that way is bad.
 Things are either this way or that way and there no exceptions or gray areas.

 This makes it harder to make sense out of things, to take action in the right way and can be a way of thinking that makes you more and more inflexible as time passes.
-You get stuck and you can become terribly critical and unfair towards yourself and other people.
-You put barriers in your mind and life and this creates a lot more unhappiness and suffering than necessary.
+You get stuck and you put barriers in your mind and life and this creates a lot more unhappiness and suffering than necessary.

 What to do about it:

-- Be aware.
-Like with any habit in this article, just being aware and paying attention during your normal day can help you to discover and reduce these thought patterns by stopping that thread of thought and then changing what you focus on.
+Be aware.
+Like with any mistake in this article, just being aware and paying attention during your normal day can help you to discover and reduce these thought patterns by stopping that thread of thought and then changing what you focus on.

-What to do about it: One thing that really helped me was to have this written down on my white board on my wall to remind me each day: “There is no problem”.
+What to do about it: I have written “There is no problem” on my white board on my wall to remind me each day.